Andrew Baldwin

 photo2_BenNaylor[23]

-In my part II research project I hope to further investigate the properties of phase separated protein droplets, and plan to use NMR techniques to do this.
-Outside of the research, I play for Oxford Universities Quadball Club.
+In his part II research project Ben investigated the properties of phase separated protein droplets, and used NMR techniques to do this.
+Outside of the research, he plays for Oxford Universities Quadball Club.
+We are happy that Ben decided to stay on for his Dphil!

 Morgan Wright